alexSchaefer84/blog/hire.md

 tags: hire
 ---

-TDD evangelist that loves programming clean code architecture.
+TDD evangelist who loves programming clean code architecture.

 I'm available as a freelance iOS engineer and always looking for new interesting challenges. <br />